Appreciating Bonsai

 Roots, Nebari (Visible Root Spread)

-When appreciating bonsai, the first place to look is the spreading of the roots.
-The powerful vitality of the tree can be appreciated when noting how the roots have swelled with age through the years while maintaining a strong hold on the soil.
-One of the ideal styles is called happo-nebari, which has visible roots spreading in all directions.
-Some old trees, such as Japanese maple trees, are also attractive for their bankon, or rock-like roots that grow in a carapace shape.
+The first part of a bonsai to appreciate is the spreading roots.
+The powerful vitality of the tree can be felt when noting how the roots have swelled with age through the years while maintaining a strong hold on the soil.
+An ideal root shape is called happō-nebari, which has visible roots spreading out in all directions.
+Some old trees, such as old Japanese maple trees, are also attractive for their bankon, or rock-like roots that grow in a carapace shape.

 -